varunkumardev/amitmerchant1990.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-This are some of the projects I've worked on in my spare time.
+These are some of the projects I've worked on in my spare time.

 ### 📔 [Markdownify](https://github.com/amitmerchant1990/electron-markdownify)